ninamichellewong10/ninamichellewong10/README.md

 ### Hi there 👋

+🤠 I am currently interested in Software Development and Design however, I am open to new opportunities and exploring other realms of Computer Science.

+🔭 I’m currently working on a group project for my Software Development course where we are developing a clone of Chap's Challenge (1989 Atari game)!
+I am also      working on a project using Amazon's AWS and learning the basics of cloud networking.

+🌱 I’m currently learning how to program in Java in collaborative projects.
+I am also learning about networks and command line programming.

+🐙 I enjoy working collaboratively with others and individually.

+📫 How to reach me: nina.michellewong10@gmail.com

 <!--
 **ninamichellewong10/ninamichellewong10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.